EarthPol/earthpol.com/docs/Support/ServerRules.md

 ---

-### 1. General Conduct and Interactions
+### Section 1.
+General Conduct and Interactions
-1.1 - **Theft and Raiding**: Stealing and raiding are permitted, except for town leaders and trusted positions (mayors, co-mayors, assistants, builders) who must not steal from town residents.
+1.1 - **Theft and Raiding**: Stealing and raiding are permitted, except for town leaders and trusted positions (co-kings, mayors, co-mayors, assistants, builders) who must not steal from town residents.
 Town leaders decide the consequences for internal theft.
 Town Trusted must not steal from residents private plots owned by the resident.

 1.2 - **Prohibited Behaviors**: Bullying, harassment, promoting self-harm, discriminatory language (racist, homophobic, etc.), inciting violence, hate speech, and sexual actions or speech towards minors are forbidden.
 Spam and explicit discussions on sensitive topics (sex, drugs, etc.) are not allowed.